dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/how_to_set_up_full_node.md

    lz4 -dc < $SNAPSHOT_FILENAME.tar.lz4 | tar xf - $DYDX_HOME/data
    ```

-When you start your full node, it will automatically use the snapshot in its data directory to begin syncing your full node's state with the network.
+The snapshot is installed.
+When you start your full node, it automatically uses the snapshot in its data directory to begin syncing your full node's state with the network.

 ## Start your full node

-When starting your full node, it will try to sync to the network's latest block height.
-The starting point for the sync depends on your full node's local state.
-If you initialized your full node's state using a snapshot (using the instructions above), you have effectively set your full node's state to the state when the snapshot was taken and your node will be able to sync much faster because the number of blocks to sync will be relatively small (i.e. blocks to sync = latest block height - snapshot's height).
-Otherwise, your full node will have to sync from height 0, which will take a much longer time.
+When you start your full node it must sync with the history of the network.
+If you initialized your full node using a snapshot, your node must update its state only with blocks created after the snapshot was taken.
+If your node's state is empty, it must sync with the entire history of the network.

+To start your node:

 1. Configure parameters in your command line.
 Use the following syntax: